Ohver822/McDonaldsMenuAnalysis/README.md

 **Questions to answer:**

+How many different categories are in this dataset?
+How many items are in this dataset?
+How many items are there per category?

-What are average, minimum, and maximum values of the the nutritional components from the menu?
+What are the average, minimum, and maximum values of the the nutritional components from the menu?

-What foods contain the highest calories?
+Which category from the menu contain the highest calories?
 How many items contain more fat from calories than overall calories?

-What category of the menu contains the highest saturated fats?
+Which category of the menu contains the highest saturated fats?
 If an item has a high percentage saturated fats does it correlate to a rise in overall calories?

-What category of foods contains the highest sodium content?
+Which category of foods contains the highest sodium content?
 Does high sodium correlate with increase or decrease in carbohydrates or vice versa.

-Which category of foods contain the highest sugar amount?
-Does high sugar correlate with an increase in calories?
+Which category of foods contains the highest sugar amount?
+Does high amount of sugar correlate with an increase in calories?

 Which category of foods conain high proteins?
-What other nutritonal components influences high proteins?
+Does high amount of protein correlate with an increase in calories?

-Idenitfy items with the highest content of each nutrition component, and the lowest of each nutritional component.
+Query items with the highest content of each nutrition component, and the lowest of each nutritional component.

-If these foods were consumed three times in one day, does it meet the standard of consuming on average 2,000 calories per day?
+If the items with the max nutrtional componenets were consumed three times in one day, does it meet the standard of consuming on average 2,000 calories per day?

 ## Analysis of the Average, Minimum and Max values per category